-The analysis of Flight 30H's stopping performance showed that wheel braking did not begin until about 7 seconds after main gear touchdown and that heavy brake applications did not begin until about 15 seconds after main gear touchdown as the airplane was decelerating through 100 KIAS (see appendix H).
-Since Flight 42's DFDR did not record brake system performance, it is difficult to compare Flight 42's performance as recollected by the captain with the recorded performance.
-However, the captain of Flight 42 stated that he had applied maximum braking coincident with engine reverser deployment, or about 4 to 5 seconds after main gear touchdown.
-Flight 30H did not achieve maximum brake pressure levels until 19 seconds after main gear touchdown.
-The Safety Board examined the time taken by the captain of Flight 30H to initiate wheel braking and achieve full brake pressure.
-The procedure contained in the World Flight Crew Operating Manual specifies a smooth application of constant brake pressure to full pedal on short or slippery runways.
+The Safety Board also examined the time taken by the captain to initiate wheel braking and achieve full brake pressure.
+The procedure contained in the World Flightcrew Operating Manual specifies a smooth application of constant brake pressure to full pedal on short or slippery runways.
 The airplane's antiskid system is designed to provide optimum brake efficiency with constant full brake pressure.
-However, on a slippery runway, the actual brake torque required to cause the wheel to lock up and the tire to skid on the surface may be developed at lower-than-maximum brake pressures.
+However, on a slippery runway, the actual brake toque required to cause the wheel to lock up and the tire to skid on the surface may be developed at lower-than-maximum brake pressures.
 The exact pressure which would have caused the antiskid to function during Flight 30H's landing was not determined, and the Safety Board is not aware of any engineering or test data to quantify the difference in obtainable brake efficiency with partial or full pressure under these conditions.
 Although the possible adverse effect of the pilot's delayed application of full pedal on airplane deceleration could not be determined, the Board believes that it was minimal.